-Due to recent increases in bacterial resistance to many antibiotics, the development of new antibiotic chemotherapies is a high priority for medical science.^{7,8} A concurrent decrease in the discovery of new antibiotic medicines by conventional strategies has increased interest in evaluating plants for new antibiotic chemotherapies.32 As M. oxyloboides has not been rigorously tested for any therapeutic activity, it was deemed a viable target for antibacterial screening.
-Interestingly, the M. oxyloboides methanolic and aqueous extracts were completely inactive against all gram-positive and gram-negative bacteria tested.
+for medical science.
+A concurrent decrease in the discovery of new antibiotic medicines by conventional strategies has increased interest in evaluating plants for new antibiotic chemotherapies.
+As H. actinophyllum has not previously been tested for any therapeutic activity, it was deemed a viable target for antibacterial screening.
+Interestingly, the H. actinophyllum methanolic and aqueous extracts were completely inactive against all gram-positive and gram-negative bacteria tested.
 However, it is noteworthy that a single assay technique was used to screen for antibacterial activity in this study.
 We chose to use the disc diffusion assay as it is rapid and it has previously been widely utilised in other studies.
 Therefore, comparisons between studies are relatively simple.